-Theft, Robbery & Stowaway Lomé: MEDIUM Cotonou: MEDIUM
+Theft, Robbery & Stowaway

+Lomé: MEDIUM

+Cotonou: MEDIUM

+Piracy & Kidnap for Ransom

+Lomé: MEDIUM

-Piracy & Kidnap for Ransom Lomé: MEDIUM Offshore Togo: HIGH Cotonou: MEDIUM Offshore Benin: HIGH
+Offshore Togo: HIGH Cotonou: MEDIUM

+Offshore Benin: HIGH

 There remains a high threat in the waters offshore Benin and Togo, where vessels often drift awaiting berthing instructions, or carry our STS bunker operations.
-The area deep offshore Benin should be considered one of the most dangerous areas in the Gulf of Guinea, as there are minimal options for security services or effective response in the event of an incident offshore.
+The threat area deep offshore Benin should be considered particularly elevated, as there are minimal options for security services or effective response in the event of an incident offshore.
 Vessels should move further south and west to avoid this area, or move straight into anchorages where there is a greater Navy presence and maritime security services available.